 In the intake survey, participants will link the gaming platforms they actively use (Table 1).
 For UK participants, this includes Nintendo Switch, Steam, Android and iOS.
 For US participants, this includes the same four alongside Xbox.

 Using the linked accounts from the intake survey, we will collect baseline digital trace data for 7 days.
-This data will allow us to include only players with valid gameplay data, and to exclude participants who are not active players.
+This data will allow us to include only active players with valid gameplay data.
 Specifically, we will exclude participants who have no playtime logged on any self-reported platforms within that 7-day period.
 We will invite at most 1,000 participants from each region, randomly selected if needed, to proceed with the panel (US and UK) and diary (US only) surveys.

 Eligible participants will then be invited to complete 6 waves of panel surveys, one every two weeks.
-Eligible US participants will additionally be invited to complete daily diary surveys for 21 days, concurrently with the first panel surveys.
+Eligible US participants will additionally be invited to complete daily diary surveys for 30 days, concurrently with the first panel surveys.
 Running survey types concurrently allows us to harmonize distribution across regions without delaying the UK sample on the US sample’s account, and to minimize attrition.

 Diary survey links will be sent every day at 7pm local time for the participant and remain available until 3am.
-Panel survey links will be sent every second week from the first day of the study at 7pm and remain available until the following day at 7pm.
+Panel survey links will be sent every second week from the first day of the study at 7pm and remain available for 96 hours.

 Ethics and Compensation